Betsy

 The take-out rate alone is not resulting in inferior prices, but it’s easy to point to when punters do get shafted.

 There is also the volatility question.
 Despite promotion around dividend stability, we regularly see sharp late movements, sometimes as the gates open.
-Birdban in Flemington’s Blamey Stakes was a prime example.
+Birdman in Flemington’s Blamey Stakes was a prime example.
 He was $5.50-plus late in betting before being crunched into $3.65 as the race jumped.

 For punters, that does not feel stable.
 It feels reactive.